Languages of HondurasSee language map.

 Classification: Indo-European, Germanic, West, English

-98,000 in Honduras (1993 Ramon D. Rivas).
+98,000 in Honduras (Rivas 1993).
 100 monolinguals.
-Population total all countries: 191,974.
-Mainly of the north coast between Masca, Cortés Department and Plaplaya, Gracias a Dios Department.
-37 villages in Honduras, 46 in Central America (plus cities La Ceiba, San Pedro Sula, Tegucigalpa, and Puerto Cortés).
-Also spoken in Belize, Guatemala, Nicaragua, USA.
+Population total all countries: 195,800.
+Mainly on north coast between Masca, Cortés Department and Plaplaya, Gracias a Dios Department.
+37 villages in Honduras, 46 elsewhere in Central America (plus cities La Ceiba, San Pedro Sula, Tegucigalpa, and Puerto Cortés).
+Also in Belize, Guatemala, Nicaragua, United States.

 Dialects: Eastern Garifuna, Western Garifuna.
-Eastern Garifuna is in Honduras and Nicaragua (leaves out 'r' and tends to shorten words), Western Garifuna in Guatemala and Belize.
-Related to Island Carib, with Spanish, English, and French borrowings.
+The Eastern Garifuna dialect is in Honduras and Nicaragua (leaves out ‘r’ and tends to shorten words), The Western Garifuna dialect in Guatemala and Belize.
+Related to Island Carib [crb], with Spanish, English, and French borrowings.

 Classification: Arawakan, Maipuran, Northern Maipuran, Caribbean

-Only a few speakers in Honduras (1993 Ramon D. Rivas).
+Only a few in Honduras (Rivas 1993).
 Ethnic population: 100,000.
 La Paz, Intibucá, Lempira, Comayagua, Santa Bárbara, Valle and Francisco Morozan departments.
-Also spoken in El Salvador.
+Also in El Salvador.

-Dialects: Some consider it to be Macro-Chibchan.
+Dialects: Some consider it Macro-Chibchan.
 The dialect in El Salvador is different from Honduras.

 Alternate names: Paya, Seco.